simplex-chat/simplex-chat/docs/DIRECTORY.md

 ## Searching for groups

-Connect to the directory service via this address and send the message containing the words you want found in the group name or welcome message.
+Connect to the directory service via [this address](https://simplex.chat/contact#/?v=1-4&smp=smp%3A%2F%2Fu2dS9sG8nMNURyZwqASV4yROM28Er0luVTx5X1CsMrU%3D%40smp4.simplex.im%2FeXSPwqTkKyDO3px4fLf1wx3MvPdjdLW3%23%2F%3Fv%3D1-2%26dh%3DMCowBQYDK2VuAyEAaiv6MkMH44L2TcYrt_CsX3ZvM11WgbMEUn0hkIKTOho%253D%26srv%3Do5vmywmrnaxalvz6wi3zicyftgio6psuvyniis6gco6bp6ekl4cqj4id.onion) and send the message containing the words you want to find in the group name or welcome message.
 You will receive up to 10 groups with the largest number of members in the response, together with the links to join these groups.

+Please note that your search queries can be kept by the bot as the conversation history, but you can use incognito mode when connecting to the bot, to avoid correlation with any other communications.
+See [Privacy policy](../PRIVACY.md) for more details.

 ## Registering the group